Updated on October 3, 2022

 In order of length, the restrictions are as follows:

-- Instagram Stories: Videos less than 60 seconds total; all videos longer than 15 seconds will be automatically cut up into 15-second clips.
+- Instagram Stories: Videos up to 60 seconds long; all videos longer than 60 seconds can be trimmed in app.

 - Instagram Video (aka regular Feed posts): Videos up to 10 minutes long.